nfriedly/facebook-js-sdk/readme.md

 The shell scripts are copyright Nathan Friedly http://nfriedly.com and released under an MIT License.

-The JS is copyright Facebook, Inc. and, to the best of my knowledge, released under an Apache 2.0 License
+The JS is copyright Facebook, Inc. and released under an Apache 2.0 License

-This is obviously not endorsed or supported by Facebook - if it was, they'd probably update their own github account.